The best accounting software for small businesses 2025

 Cost

-QuickBooks is one of the few accounting software providers to offer a dedicated Self Employed plan (costing £10 per user, per month), which has all the core functions for an individual just starting out.
-However, this tier is almost exclusively designed for submitting a self-assessment tax return, and SMEs will find it severely limiting.
+QuickBooks is one of the few accounting software providers to offer a dedicated Sole Trader plan (costing £5 per user, per month, for the fist six months), however, this tier is almost exclusively designed for those who need self-employed accounting software to submit a self-assessment tax return.
+SMEs will find it severely limiting.

-Small businesses should instead begin with the QuickBooks Simple Start plan (£14 per user, per month).
-This adds income tax estimates, phone support, and pay-enabled invoices.
-For a full overview, check out our guide to QuickBooks’ pricing.
+Small businesses should instead begin with the QuickBooks Simple Start plan (£8 per user, per month, for the first six months).
+This gets you features like income tax estimates, VAT error checker and pay-enabled invoices.
+For a more in-depth look, you can check out our guide to QuickBooks’ pricing.

-In truth, QuickBooks is a great all-around software, but it particularly excels at forecasting cash flow, a critical feature for firms in today’s economy.
+In truth, QuickBooks is a strong all-around performer, but it particularly excels at forecasting cash flow, a critical feature for firms in today’s economy.
 We’d recommend it to budgetminded businesses and startups just starting with financial planning.

 2. Xero: best for hospitality businesses